Agile-Labs-Tech/agilelabs-isms-policy/08 Supplier security policy/README.md

 ## Monitoring and review

 1. Contract owner must regularly check and monitor the level of service and fulfillment of security clauses by suppliers, vendors, service providers or partners.
-2. Reports and records created by the supplier, vendor, service provider or partner, should be inspected; as well as to audit the supplier, vendor, service provider or partner at least once a year.
+2. Reports and records created by the supplier, vendor, service provider or partner, may be inspected; as well as may request to audit the supplier, vendor, service provider or partner at least once a year.
 3. All the security incidents related to the partner&#39;s, supplier&#39;s, vendor&#39;s or service provider&#39;s job or activities related to Agile Lab must be immediately forwarded or escalated to TL.

 ## Changes or termination of supplier services

 1. Contract owner proposes changes or termination of the contract, and ISM makes the final decision.
-2. If necessary, SA will perform a new risk assessment before the changes are accepted.
+2. If necessary, TL will perform a new risk assessment before the changes are accepted.

 ## Removal of access rights or return of assets